 As tax season speeds into high gear, put the brakes on "fast refunds" that come in the form of refund anticipation loans, or RALs.
 It's a costly option millions of taxpayers take, often without realizing just how expensive—and probably unnecessary—it really is.
-According to the National Consumer Law Center and Consumer Federation of America, consumers lost an estimated $1.24 billion in tax refunds through the payment of RAL fees in 2004.
+According to the National Consumer Law Center and Consumer Federation of America, consumers paid an estimated $386 million in RAL fees in 2010.
 This publication discusses RALs and describes alternatives that are cheaper, less risky and just plain better money management.

 How RALs Work (Against You)